OpenBB-finance/backend-for-terminal-pro/snowflake_python/README.md

 Read the [official Snowflake connector for python](https://docs.snowflake.com/en/developer-guide/python-connector/python-connector).

-TL;DR: Install Supabase with `pip install snowflake-connector-python`
+TL;DR: Install Snowflake with `pip install snowflake-connector-python`

-## 3. Extract Supabase information
+## 3. Extract Snowflake information

 You will need to identify the following from your snowflake account